JehnenS/FinTextSim-LLM/README.md

+# ADD FEATURE_CREATION AND RAG AFTER EVERYTHING IS IN PLACE --> UPDATED RAG-TEXT-FEATURES

 # FinTextSim-LLM: Improving Corporate Performance Prediction and Investment Decisions with Scalable LLM-Enhanced Financial Topic Modeling
 Repository containing the code for FinTextSim-LLM as outlined in Jehnen et al. (2025) (https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5365002)
 FinTextSim-LLM is a a scalable and interpretable framework for extracting topic-specific sentiment from 10-K filings.